hero media

 Participants of all ages are invited to dash and splash at Burleigh Beach this January.
 (Image: Sean Scott)

 Smash out your New Year’s resolutions early at the Burleigh Swim Run .
 The annual community event is held on one of the Gold Coast’s best beaches and offers competitors three races to choose from.
-The Challenge is prime athlete territory, comprising a 400-metre swim and four-kilometre beach run, which can be done solo or in teams.
+The Challenge is prime athlete territory, comprising a 400-metre swim and a four-kilometre beach run, which can be done solo or in teams.

 The Taste Tester is great for beginners, with its 200-metre swim and two-kilometre beach run.
 The Young Guns Challenge is open to children aged five to 12 and includes a 400-metre wade and 400-metre beach run.
 Registration closes on 18 January.